python/cpython/Doc/library/ast.rst

            YieldFrom(value)

    A ``yield`` or ``yield from`` expression.
-Because these are expressions, they must be wrapped in a :class:`Expr` node if the value sent back is not used.
+Because these are expressions, they must be wrapped in an :class:`Expr` node if the value sent back is not used.

    .. doctest::